ubc-library-rc/intro-text-analysis/content/02a-voyant.md

 - Trends: a distribution graph showing terms across the corpus (or terms within a document)
 - Summary: a tool that provides a simple, textual overview of the current corpus
 - Contexts: a concordance that shows each occurrence of a keyword with a bit of surrounding context

+## Examples of Voyant

+"Now Analyze That!
+Comparing the Discourse on Race." http://hermeneuti.ca/now-analyze-that